Child Passenger Safety (CPS) Restraints

 - Riding in the back seat of the vehicle is the safest way for children to travel.

-- Children under 13 years old are not allowed to ride in the front seat.
+- It is recommended that children under 13 years of age ride in the back seat.

 5 Ways Restraints Prevent Injury